meta-llama/llama-recipes/README.md

 <!-- markdown-link-check-enable -->
 > [!IMPORTANT]
-> Llama 3 has a new prompt template and special tokens (based on the tiktoken tokenizer).
+> Meta Llama 3 has a new prompt template and special tokens (based on the tiktoken tokenizer).
 > | Token | Description |
 > |---|---|
 > `<\|begin_of_text\|>` | This is equivalent to the BOS token. |